mukmookk/mukmookk/README.md

 I'm a passionate individual deeply interested in the field of Data Engineering.
 I'm always seeking to leverage my skills and love for technology to build robust data pipelines and infrastructure, enhancing decision-making capabilities.

-## 🔭 Current Interests

-I'm engrossed in container-based development, and am proficient in Docker and Kubernetes.
-They form a key part of my toolset when it comes to creating scalable and reproducible environments.
-The ability to isolate applications into their own environments with their own resources is a technology paradigm that excites me.

 ## 🌱 Always Learning

 As a student, embarking on the journey of Data Engineering is not a simple task.
 It's a field that presents its own set of unique challenges, especially when it comes to processing extremely large datasets.
 Yet, it's precisely these challenges that make it a rewarding endeavor.